One of the most commonly used features in Excel are its functions.

 - Ideally, although not required, followed by an equal sign and the default value for the optional argument.
 This determines the value that the Excel VBA Function procedure uses if the optional argument is not passed on to the function.

-As explained in Mastering VBA for Microsoft Office 2013, the default value can be a string, a constant or a constant expression.
+- The default value can be a string, a constant or a constant expression.

 - Always last in the list of arguments within the parentheses.
 Once you use the Optional keyword, all the arguments that follow it must also be optional.